tangowhisky37/CoderDojo/index.md

 ## Howto Book A Seat

-This is a two step process.
+This is a simple three step process.

 * Please register interest using the following form - [Link](https://goo.gl/forms/43G3lHd4SyxbPF9i1)
-* Head over to the events page and book a seat - [CoderDojo Altona North Booking Page](https://zen.coderdojo.com/dojos/au/altona-north-victoria/altona-north-junior-hackers).
+* Drop us a note at dojo@hack2.live letting us know that you've filled up the form and registered interest

-Seats are limited, so please make sure you have reserved a seat for the session.
+* Sit back and wait for us.
+We'll let you know when a seat opens up.

-**Most of our sessions are now waitlisted**. **If you miss two sessions in a row without prior notice your place will be offered to others who are waitlisted**.
+Seats are limited, so please make sure you have registered interest well in advance.
+We keep pruning the waiting list and will let you know when a seat opens up.
+It's likely that this might not happen in the timeframe you expect.
+If you are unable to take the seat when offered, you will have to go back to the end of the waiting list.

-We recommend parents register interest using the form provided.
-You should register initerest even if you haven't been able to secure a place for the current term.
-Based on the numbers in the wait list we'll allocate places for the next term.
+**Please Note - Admission to Altona North CoderDojo are being waitlisted**. **If you miss two sessions in a row without prior notice your place will be offered to others who are on the waiting list.**.

 If you have any questions please drop us an email at dojo@hack2.live.